vanillaSlice/the-mono/challenges/advent-of-code/2023/README.md

 # Advent of Code: 2023

-Attempt this year in TypeScript and Deno.
+Attempt this year in TypeScript.